slifong08/slifong08/README.md

 My interests include functional genomics, genome evolution, human genetics, machine learning, hematopoiesis, and immunology.

-These repos reflect different projects from my Ph.D..
+These repos reflect different projects from my Ph.D.

 For questions or shared interests, contact me at slifong08.at.gmaildotcom